dingv/goji/README.md

 # Goji

+*2/22/17: Goji is currently in dev mode.
+Stay tuned...*

-For the HTML version of this readme, see [this](https://dingv.github.io/goji/).
+*For the HTML version of this readme, see [here](https://dingv.github.io/goji/).*

 **Goji** (*G*amified *O*b*J*ect-based *I*nterpreter) is a lightweight, end-to-end markup language, interpreter, and renderer to develop gamified web experiences.
 The first Goji use cases are e-learning and e-commerce applications, but gamification principles are highly-applicable and customizable.
 Creative and nontraditional innovation is anticipated.